-On this day, John Quayle switches to the Olympics, Saturday afternoon football is scrapped and Dylan Walker signs with the Sea Eagles.
+On this day, Johnathan Thurston is awarded an Honorary Doctor of Letters, John Quayle switches to the Olympics and Saturday afternoon football is scrapped.

 Steve Anderson was born.
 A young utility back, he made his first-grade debut for Wests in 1982 and switched to Cronulla the following season, playing 24 games to bring his career tally to 36.
 Anderson died in a car accident in early 1984.

 Brisbane centre Steve Renouf signs a new contract with the Broncos, tying him to the club until the end of the 1996 season.

 Outgoing ARL chief executive John Quayle is appointed to a powerful post on the Sydney Organising Committee for the Olympic Games, in which he will oversee the organisation of venues for the 2000 games.